 if connectively to the time server is lost for periods of over a week!

-has as its aim to provide a complete new system for network timing within two years.
+has as its aim to provide a complete new system for network timing.

 Currently client software is available for Linux and BSD Unix which can connect to existing NTP